Taylor-CCB-Group/BabelVR-Releases/overrides.csv.md

 Any of `µm` `um` or `microns` will be interpreted as micrometers.
 Other valid inputs are `meter`, `milimeter`, `mm`.

 ## imageWidth, imageHeight, channels, slices
 Integer values for the image size.
+Channels should be 1 for scalar data, 3 for rgb, etc.

 ## frames
 This relates to a currently unsupported feature relating to multi-frame video data that.
 Can be set to `-1` in normal circumstances.

 # Example
-For a file `STACK_3_2021_Rec.nii` with 762 slices of 500x500px
+For a file `STACK_3_2021_Rec.nii` with 762 slices of 500x500px, where each voxel should be 35.16µm³:

 ```
 STACK_3_2021_Rec.nii,35.16,35.16,35.16,um,500,500,1,762,-1